szakitibi/documentation/docs/admin-guide/run-plone.md

 ## Run Volto

-If you are using the Volto frontend, you need to run the frontend in a separate process.
+If you use the Volto frontend, you need to run the frontend in a separate process and terminal session.

-with Cookieplone:
+Cookieplone:
 :   ```shell
     make frontend-start
     ```

-with `cookiecutter-plone-starter`:
+`cookiecutter-plone-starter`:
 :   ```shell
     make start-frontend
     ```